kerryoncoding/phase4-project-three/README.md

 Many-to-many relationships:
    - Users can belong to many squads, and Squads can have many Users

+This project implements useContext to allow users to toggle a light/dark theme throughout.
+It also implement Formik for validation on all forms.

 # Installation
 - Run "pipenv install && pipenv shell"